Pream-1212/Javascript-content/README.md

-# Javascript-content
+# JAVASCRIPT-CONTENT
 JavaScript Content Repository

 This repository contains JavaScript learning materials organized by weeks.
 Each week covers new concepts with hands-on examples in .js and .html files.
 It is intended for practice, revision, and building a strong foundation in JavaScript programming.

-📂 Project Structure
+📂 PROJECT STRUCTURE
 Javascript-content/
 │
 ├── week1/